2018 SHERIDAN AREA SUMMER CLASSES

 SHERIDAN-Garden Gnomes: Fridays in June and July Time: 8:00a-11:30a.
 Cost: $150

 Garden all summer with this fun and educational class!
 Each pair of students will have their own raised bed to tend in the beautiful Brinton Museum garden.
 In March, kids will plant their own seeds, which will be grown in the Brinton greenhouse, then transplanted into their beds.
 Then, Each Friday in June and July, students will learn about a particular aspect of gardening, like seed germination, pollination and soil composition before heading out to dig in the dirt.
 By the end of the summer, you’ll have an expert gardener in the family!
 Students are welcome to harvest in August and September on their own.
+Pick up/drop off for this class will be both at the Sheridan Fulmer Public Library and at Big Horn Elementary.
 Instructor: Linda Sutphin, M.A.
 Sponsored by: The Brinton Museum and Rooted in Wyoming.